 Bali’s real gado-gado, different from the version usually sold to tourists.

-Cubes of dense sticky rice are combined with peanut sauce (peanuts, kecap manis, chili, sugar and spices pounded in a mortar and pestle).
+Cubes of dense sticky rice are combined with peanut sauce (peanuts, kecap manis, chili, sugar and spices pounded in a mortar).

 Kerak telor, a traditional Betawi snack, is made from glutinous rice fried with duck egg, and topped with shredded coconut, fried shallots and dried shrimp.